 The retail industry is one of the most competitive in the world.
 A successful business must constantly analyze what might make them grow.
 By keeping up with trends around your niche market, and also considering your business specifically, one must take a holistic approach to improve a company’s performance.
 Each factor is often described as a key performance indicator, or, KPI.
-There are hundreds of measurable retail KPIs but a handful of them are of particular and ubiquitous importance across the vast realm of retail.
+There are hundreds of measurable retail KPIs but a handful of them are of particular importance across the vast realm of retail.

-1. Gross Margin
+1. Gross Margin Indicator

 Most would imagine that gross profit is a more important measure of success.
 But a company’s gross profit is entirely dependent on the size of the company in question.
 A major retailer’s gross profit might be 1,000 times that of a local boutique but the boutique could be a much more successful operation.

-2. Sell-Through Rate
+2. Retail Sell-Through Rate

 A sell-through rate measures the ratio of the number of units sold in a given period and the initial on-hand inventory for the period.
-In other words, it provides the percentage of inventory of a specific product that was sold over a chosen time period.
+It provides the percentage of inventory of a specific product that was sold over a chosen time period.

 3. Year-Over-Year Sales

-4. Sales per Square Foot
+4. Sales Per Square Foot

 Larger retailers also compare this measurement across different locations in an attempt to identify any cultural or social differences that might impact sales.
 Your POS makes this process a lot easier with the right solution.
 The image below shows how KORONA breaks down sales by total retail space.

-5. Average Customer Spend
+5. Average Spend

 This KPI may be one of the more rewarding to investigate.
 It encourages business owners to get creative with product placement, store layout, upselling, POS marketing, etc. in order to encourage each customer to spend those couple of extra dollars.